Code2Life/http-adapter/README.md

-## http-adaptor
+## http-adapter
 A lightweight and extensible HTTP adapter, editable HTTP server, Webhook transformation, request relay platform.

 Just route, filter, validate, transform, relay and response your HTTP requests.

 Setup your HTTP server in 3 minutes by a few YAML configurations and a few TS/JS code snippets.
 **Especially** suitable for:
-- HTTP adaptor, such as transform webhook request to another
+- HTTP adapter, such as transform webhook request to another
 - request relay, it could be HTTP proxy for another server
 - mock server, it could be a mock server if no relay configurations set
 - dynamic HTTP interface, as BFF(backend for frontend) or API Gateway